MVSLIDE

-In research, mouse brains very often serve as models to investigate various neurological questions.
-Among others, representative analyses of light microscopic images of entire mouse brain sections represent an important analytical tool.
+In neuroanatomy research, mouse brains very often serve as experimental models to investigate various neurological diseases.
+In the study presented below, IHC-stained mouse brain sections were digitized using mvSlide.

-Such an approach using a mouse model has been the basis of a recent scientific study published by a research group around Prof. Markus Kipp and first author Stella Nyamoya, in which the potential therapeutic effects of the substance laquinimod on multiple sclerosis were investigated using cuprizone-induced demyelination as model of multiple sclerosis.
+In the recently published scientific study, performed by a research group around Prof. Markus Kipp and first author Stella Nyamoya, the potential therapeutic effects of the substance laquinimod on multiple sclerosis in mice were investigated using cuprizone-induced demyelination as model of multiple sclerosis.

 Below, representative whole slide images of anti-PLP stained brain sections are shown as examples.